voxpupuli/puppet-jenkins/README.markdown

 site](http://updates.jenkins-ci.org/download/plugins)

 #### Latest

 By default, the resource will install the latest plugin, i.e.:

     jenkins::plugin {
       "git" : ;
     }

+If you specify `version => 'latest'` in current releases of the module, the plugin will be downloaded and installed with *every* run of Puppet.
+This is a known issue and will be addressed in future releases.
+For now it is recommended that you pin plugin versions when using the `jenkins::plugin` type.

 #### By version
 If you need to peg a specific version, simply specify that as a string, i.e.: